christopherseaman/datasci_217/07/index.md

 ## Edward Tufte: The Pioneer of Data Visualization

 - **Data-Ink Ratio**
-  - Maximizing the proportion of ink used to present data.
+  - The proportion of ink used to present actual data compared to the total ink used in the graphic.

 - **Chartjunk**
-  - Eliminating unnecessary decorative elements.

-- **Clarity and Precision**
-  - Advocated for minimalist design focused on the data.
+  - Unnecessary or distracting decorations in data visualizations that do not improve the viewer's understanding.

 - **Notable Works**
   - *The Visual Display of Quantitative Information*